 Please treat this community with the same respect you would a public park.
 We too are a public resource — this is a place to share skills, knowledge and interests through ongoing conversation and discussion.

 The conversations we have here set the tone for everyone.
-Help us influence the future of the community by choosing to engage in discussions that make the community an interesting place to be and avoiding those that do not.
+Help us shape the community by choosing to engage in discussions that make the community an interesting place to be and avoiding those that do not.

 These are not hard and fast rules, merely aids to the human judgment of our community.
 Use these guidelines to keep this a clean, open place for civilized public discussion.

-You may wish to respond to something by disagreeing with it.
+You may wish to respond to something you disagree with.
 That’s fine.
 But, remember to criticise ideas, not people.
-Please avoid:
+Provide reasoned counter-arguments that improve the discussion.

 - Verbal attacks on personas.